H3c702/Hector9000/README.md

 	},

-Development on not Pi-Mashine :
+Development on not Pi-Machine :
 --

 	If you are on a not RaspberryPi you can set the Var in Hectorhardware.py